Young's Modulus Reference Table

 Tips and notes

-• Stay in the elastic region: Hooke’s law only holds below the yield stress, so treat large computed strains with suspicion.
+• Stay in the elastic region: Hooke’s law only holds below the yield stress.
+Computing a large strain does not mean the material behaves that way — it means it has yielded or fractured.

-• All carbon and alloy steels share roughly 200 GPa — alloying changes strength far more than stiffness.
+• All carbon and alloy steels share roughly 200 GPa — alloying changes strength and toughness far more than it changes stiffness.

-• Most metals have Poisson’s ratio near 0.3; rubber approaches the incompressible limit of 0.5.
+• Most metals have Poisson’s ratio near 0.3; rubber approaches the incompressible limit of 0.5; cork is near zero.

-• Modulus drops slowly with temperature; use a corrected value for hot or cryogenic service.
+• Modulus drops slowly with temperature.
+The calculator gives a room-temperature value; use a corrected figure for high-temperature or cryogenic service.